 Why would my Insurance Company deny my claim?

-Often people are surprised and betrayed that their insurance company would deny them for the very coverage that was paid for.
-The unfortunate reality is this happens all too often and the reality is insurance companies care more about paying as little as possible on claims than they do taking care of their customers.
+Often people are surprised and feel betrayed that their insurance company would deny them for the very coverage that was paid for.
+The unfortunate reality is that this happens all too often and the truth is insurance companies care more about paying as little as possible on claims than they do taking care of their customers.